slim71/SpartanLIFT/src/pelican/doc/Development notes.md

 CHECK: ROI as fleet radius?

-TODO: consider mutex or interrupt for consecutive changes in role

 Considering that external functionalities are not active if the main module is not present, everything can throw an error if node_ is not set

 ---